nodesmith/aion-wiki/Aion-Owner's-Manual.md

 **E.g.**

 ```
-personal.unlockAccount(‘0x1234123412341234123412341234123412341234123412341234123412341234’, ‘abc’, 60000)
+personal.unlockAccount(‘0xa012341234123412341234123412341234123412341234123412341234123412’, ‘abc’, 60000)
 ```

 If unlocking is successful, the output will be true; otherwise false.

+> **Note** The user should only attempt this command with their **local** node that they manage/own themselves.

 ### TRANSFER AION

 You can send a transaction from one account to another with a specified value.
-It is important to note that the account of sender should be unlocked before making the transfer.
+It is important to note that the account of sender should be [unlocked](#unlock-your-account) before making the transfer.
 Replace {0xacc_from}, {0xacc_to}, {amount_to_transfer} with the sender’s unlocked account address, recipient’s account address, and amount to transfer.

 ```
 eth.sendTransaction({from: '{0xacc_from}', to: '{0xacc_to}', value: {amount_to_transfer}})